insha-memon/PRODIGY-Trackcode-02/README.md

 ## Features

 Navigation: The website includes a navigation bar that allows users to easily navigate to different sections of the site.

-Home: The home section introduces Insha and provides a brief description of her internship at Growintern.
+Home: The home section introduces Insha and provides a brief description of her internship at Prodigy.

 About Me: This section provides information about Insha's role as a Front-end Developer.

 Services: In this section, Insha describes the services she offers, including Web Development, Graphic Designing, and Content Writing.

 Portfolio: The portfolio section showcases some of Insha's latest web design projects.

 Contact Me: Users can fill out a form to send messages or inquiries to Insha.
-Responsive Design: The website is designed to be responsive and can adapt to different screen sizes and devices.

 ## Usage